-But the only thing we can do is trying to use our fingers but only end up with sore fingers, because for a hard job, you should use the right tool.
-In these cases the right tool is a wrench
+We try to use our fingers but only end up with sore fingers, as the old adage goes: you should use the right tool for the job.
+In these cases the right tool is a spanner (or wrench, for our American readers), but what do you do when you don’t have a spanner?

-Don’t worry, we have gathered a list of common household objects you can use instead of a wrench.
-Let’s find out What to Use if You Don’t Have a Wrench.
+Don’t worry, we have gathered a list of common household objects you can use instead of a spanner.

 What to Use if You Don’t Have a Wrench